davidcoles/vc5/docs/quickstart.md

 To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file (`make cmd/vc5.json`).
-Sending a USR2 signal (or, for now, SIGQUIT - Ctrl-\
-in a terminal) to the main process will cause it to reload the JSON configuration file and apply any changes.
+Sending a USR2 signal to the main process will cause it to reload the JSON configuration file and apply any changes.
 The new configuration will be reflected in the web console.

 VC5 uses multicast to share a flow state table so peers will learn about each other's connections and take over in the case of